 In either case, it’s important for that test to be a good one.
 By that we mean that it provides you with useful, actionable information about whether or not the employee has truly benefited from the training, can satisfy your learning objectives, and is ready and able to successfully apply the new information or perform the new skill on the job.

 There are a number of characteristics that “good tests” like this share.
 Learning & development experts know the two that we’ll talk about in this article as validity and reliability.
 Read on to learn more about what a valid and reliable test is and why it’s important to create valid and reliable assessments.

 A valid test is an accurate test of the employee’s knowledge, skill, or ability, and of course the ability of the employee to correctly perform the learning objective for the training.

-Let’s look at an example: say you’ve got a team of machine operators, and you give them each a test to see if they can operate the machine.
+Let’s look at a more specific example: say you’ve got a team of machine operators, and you give them each a test to see if they can operate the machine.
 Half pass the test, and half fail.

 Then let’s say you take those workers out onto the production floor and let them run the machine.